crwhitesides/how-fast-cli-gem/README.md

 # HowFast

-HowFast is a CLI gem to show you your current download speed.
+HowFast is a simple CLI gem to show you your current **download** speed.
 This gem uses the data provided by Netflix' [fast.com](https://fast.com).
-Thanks, Netflix.

 ## Installation